 The Crucible is a non-profit arts education organization that fosters a collaboration of arts, industry, and community.
 Through training in the fine & industrial arts, The Crucible promotes creative expression, reuse of materials, and innovative design, while serving as an accessible arts venue for the general public in the Bay Area.
 Known for one-of-a-kind industrial arts education programs, The Crucible is also highly regarded for its innovative performances.
 Since 2011, CASS has been a proud sponsor & supporter of The Crucible’s youth internship program FUEGO.

-Official Metal Recycling Partner
+CASS is the Official Metal Recycling Partner of The Crucible.

 The availability of resources to provide a strong foundation in learning the necessary skills relevant to our industry is vital.
 Ensuring the accessibility of manufacturing-related programs in our colleges & universities is essential to shaping the next generation of leaders.
 We are proud to support the following institutions: CSU Chico Sustainable Manufacturing & Mechanical Engineering programs, Cal Poly Pomona Manufacturing Program, and the CSU Sacramento Mechanical Engineering Department.